hdmf-dev/hdmf-schema-language/source/description.rst

 .. seealso::

-    For examples on how to create and use extensions in PyNWB see:
+    For examples on how to create and use extensions in PyNWB, see:

     * http://pynwb.readthedocs.io/en/latest/example.html#extending-nwb : Examples showing how to extend NWB
     * http://pynwb.readthedocs.io/en/latest/tutorials.html#extensions : Tutorial showing how to define and use extensions

 .. _sec-namespace-dec: